 Is my school eligible for a free program?

-Any K- 6 Title I school that meets need criteria may apply for our Access to Art Program.
+Any K- 6 Title I school that meets need criteria may apply for our free program.
 This program grants 5 free visual art workshops for up to 8 classrooms.
-Schools may receive free programming for 2 years, then have the opportunity to continue their program on a very low cost cost sharing model.
+Schools may receive free programming for 2 years, then have the opportunity to continue their program on a low cost sharing model.